General properties of the RABBITT at parity mixing conditions

-For neon, odd angular anisotropy parameter $\beta_{33}\leq0.25$ for the equal helicities and $\beta_{33}\leq0.5$ for opposite helicities.
-Three-lobe structure for both schemes is clearly visible by the eye in theoretical depictions (are presented in Fig.~\ref{fig:circular}b,c for SB20), but the evaluated asymmetry, defined as the difference between the number of electrons ejected along the lobe and in the opposite direction $[W(\pi/2,\phi)-W(\pi/2,\phi+\pi/3)]/[W(\pi/2,\phi)+W(\pi/2,\phi+\pi/3)]$, is small for `$\circlearrowleft\circlearrowleft$' case.
+For neon, {the} odd angular anisotropy parameter $\beta_{33}\leq0.25$ for the equal helicities and $\beta_{33}\leq0.5$ for opposite helicities.
+Three-lobe structure for both schemes is clearly visible to the eye in theoretical depictions (presented in Fig.~\ref{fig:circular}b,c for SB20), but the evaluated asymmetry, defined as the difference between the number of electrons ejected along the lobe and in the opposite direction $[W(\pi/2,\phi)-W(\pi/2,\phi+\pi/3)]/[W(\pi/2,\phi)+W(\pi/2,\phi+\pi/3)]$, is small for `$\circlearrowleft\circlearrowleft$' case.
 However, the main experimental difficulty arises from the PADs' three-lobe $D_{3h}$ symmetry itself: such patterns are inconvenient to detect reliably with modern velocity map imaging (VMI) detectors.

-The angular resolved circular magnetic dichroism is difficult to detect because it supposes precise matching of the phase $\phi$ for $\circlearrowleft\circlearrowleft$ and $\circlearrowleft\circlearrowright$ schemes.
-The angle-integrated circular magnetic dichroism for 2-SB scheme is modest (0.25) that a little bit higher than for 1-SB scheme (0.17) but still difficult to be detected.
+The angular resolved circular magnetic dichroism is difficult to detect because it requires precise matching of the phase $\phi$ for $\circlearrowleft\circlearrowleft$ and $\circlearrowleft\circlearrowright$ schemes.
+The angle-integrated circular magnetic dichroism for 2-SB scheme is modest (0.25) that slightly higher than for 1-SB scheme (0.17) but still difficult to be detected.
 As well as for 1-SB scheme, special conditions like auto\-ionizing states needed to increase dichroism. {It is important to remember that while absorption of a circularly polarized photon brings a screw to a system, the stimulated emission does the opposite, therefore, in 2-SB scheme, the difference of helicities for up- and down-pathways is 3.
 Such a large screw means that PAD is flattened to the $xy$-plane and emission of an electron along the field propagation direction is strongly suppressed.}